Saoge123/ccgnet/README.md

                         ./snapshot/CCGNet_block/CC_Dataset/
 ~~~
 First, you need to prepare the structure files of each coformer, whose format can be 'sdf', 'mol', 'mol2'.
 Then, a table that reprensents the pairs of coformers should be generated.
-Each item in line is separated by "tab". like this:
+Each item in line is separated by "\t". like this:

 ![image](https://github.com/Saoge123/ccgnet/blob/main/img/table-example.png)

 The value of the last column is arbitrary, as long as it is an integer.

-e.g. We use the test samples
+Here, we use the testing samples in our work as an example
 ~~~
 python predict.py -table ./Test/Test_Table.tab -mol_dir ./Test/coformers -out cc_test.xlsx -fmt sdf -model_path ./inference_model/CC_Model/
 ~~~